mcuntz/pyjams/README.rst

      - Shuffled-Complex-Evolution algorithm for function min(max)imisation
    * - screening
-     - Parameter screening using Morris' method of Elementary Effects
+     - Deprecated, moved to package pyeee_.
+Parameter screening using Morris' method of Elementary Effects
    * - shair2eair
      - Partial pressure of water vapour from specific humidity and total pressure